 When you should wash your hands

-There’s very little risk attached to excessive hand washing beyond the risk of drying out your skin, so you can feel free to wash your hands as often as makes you comfortable.
+There’s very little risk attached to excessive hand washing beyond drying out your skin, so you can feel free to wash your hands as often as makes you comfortable.
 However, the CDC recommends you wash your hands after these particular circumstances:

 - After blowing your nose, coughing, or sneezing